IbrahimaSy11/amazon-como-script-dashboard/README.md

 - 🔴 Red → overdue

 Problem Solve, Partially Batched, and Staged for Pickup are excluded from the normal Time Left task logic.

 ---

+### 🌎 Automatic Warehouse Timezone

+The script automatically follows the **timezone and clock shown by the COMO website**.

+If you switch to a warehouse in another timezone, the script updates automatically.

+Example:

+- New York warehouse → `America/New_York`
+- Los Angeles warehouse → `America/Los_Angeles`

+The warehouse clock is used for:

+- Batch Target
+- Time Left
+- overdue calculations
+- task ordering
+- Recommended staffing timing
+- Today/store-midnight timing

+You do not need to manually change the script when switching warehouses.

+---